 Weekly Tutoring Appointment

 Meet with a tutor weekly on the same day and time for a 50-minute session.
 Together you will develop priorities for improving your writing over a period of time.
-Go to our Tutor Request Application to schedule a weekly appointment.
+Go to our Tutoring Request Application to schedule a weekly appointment.

-Call 667-3642 or stop by the center after 9:30 a.m. to sign in for an available 25-minute same day tutoring session.
-Same-day Tutoring is provided on a first come, first served basis.
+Call 667-3642 or stop by the center after 9:30 a.m. to sign in for an available 25-minute same-day tutoring session.
+Same-day Tutoring is provided on a first-come, first-served basis.
 You may request one session per day, up to two per week.